Pediatric Overuse Injuries

 Identification of Risk Factors for Pediatric Overuse Injuries

-It is important for health care professionals understand the risk factors that may increase risk of pediatric overuse injuries.
+It is important for health care professionals to understand the risk factors that may increase the risk of pediatric overuse injuries.
 Health care professionals, athletes, coaches, and parents should also understand symptoms of overuse injuries.
 These symptoms include things such as:

 - arm pain